jhlagado/working-with-custom-elements/chapter-01.md

 ## Observing Properties

-Attributes are very limited in what they can pass to a custom component, they can communicate their presence or absence from an element, they can also communicate a simple string value which the the element is free to interpret as it likes.
-Often though, this is not enough and often we need to pass more complex data types to our components such as date objects, arrays, sets, maps and dictionaries.
-To achieve this we need to make use of properties.
+Attributes are very limited in what they can pass to a component.
+They can communicate their presence or absence from an element and they can also communicate a simple string value.
+Often though, this is not enough and there are cases in which we need to pass more complex data types to our components.
+Data types such as dates, arrays, sets, maps and dictionaries etc. To achieve this we need to make use of properties.

-Properties are simply the values that we set and get on the DOM element itself (not via attributes) and we can do this by getting access to the element and setting one of it’s properties.
-What the element chooses to do with the property is up to it.
+Properties are simply the values that we can get and set on the DOM element itself (i.e. not via attributes) and we can do this by getting access to the DOM element and setting one of its properties.
+What the element chooses to do with this property value is up to it.

     const input = document.getElementById('first-name');

     input.value = 'John';

-As mentioned earlier, properties can be assigned via LitHtml by using the dot prefix to distinguish them from attributes.
+As mentioned earlier, properties can also be assigned via LitHtml by using the dot prefix to distinguish this from an attribute value.

     const lastName = 'Hardy';